anuragvohraec/recliner-js/README.md

 2. `npm run predemo` adds ".js" extension to build for demo purpose.
 3. `npm run demo` : open `http://localhost:8000/demo/index.html` to view the demo

+# Version update
+## 1.0.1
+1. Added support for rollup, so recliner an be used with vanilla JS.
+See `Build and integeration` section in the readme to see how to use in vanilla js.